wisdom2608/static-web-on-ec2/README.md

 **## Hosting a Website on AWS EC2 with a CICD Setup Using Github Actions**

-- This project ivolves the following steps:
+- This project involves the following steps:

 - *Step 1: Create an EC2 instance, allow the neccessary ports in your sg, and download your keypair*